Government of Ireland Act 1920: Long's committee and bill approval

 After considerable delays in debating the financial aspects of the measure, the substantive third reading of the bill was approved by a large majority on 11 November 1920.
 On that date, Thomas Harbison, MP for North East Tyrone, predicted that violence would result in his constituency:

 "This is not a Bill for the better government of Ireland.
 I believe that the people in the county that I represent would be legally justified in using every form of resistance in their power to prevent this Act, if it ever becomes an Act, from coming into operation.
 It is a sentence of death, in my opinion, upon us as a unit in that Parliament.
 Our liberties are gone; and if the younger men of Ireland become indignant, and take courses that no sane man could defend, who will be responsible?
 The responsibility will be upon the men who have produced this Bill at the dictates of a narrow-minded set of reactionaries in the North-East corner of Ulster.
 It is a very small corner of Ulster; I have the map of it here.
 A set of reactionaries in that corner will have us under their heel for all time.
 I know the feeling of the men whom I represent, and I assure you, on this Armistice night, when all should be peace, that you are going to create, not peace, but eternal dissatisfaction, division, and, I am afraid, destruction."

-A considerable number of the Irish Members present voted against the bill, including Southern Unionists such as Maurice Dockrell and Nationalists like Joseph Devlin.
-Most Irish MPs were abstaining from Westminster, sitting in Dáil Éireann.
+A considerable number of the Irish Members present voted against the bill, including Southern Unionists such as Maurice Dockrell and members of the Irish Parliamentary Party like Joseph Devlin.
+The act was passed by a vote of Ayes, 183; Noes, 52.
+Most Irish MPs were abstaining from Westminster and sitting in Dáil Éireann, Dublin.